demondayza/NUC8i3BEK-Hackintosh-Build/README.md

 I brought a bundle package which cost me a total of $510 for everything.
 [Link To Bundle](https://www.ple.com.au/Products/634228/Intel-i3-NUC-Bean-Canyon-Super-Starter-Bundle)

 ## Setup
-The intel nuc comes with a vesa mount which i mounted onto my monitor which makes it compact and hidden.
+The Intel Nuc comes with a vesa mount which i mounted onto my monitor which makes it compact and hidden.
 I am using a ethernet cable connected to my main PC which allows me to get internet.

 ## Works
 - All USB 3.1 Gen Ports